 At Rue we receive so many great submissions of beautiful, well-designed spaces.
-As pretty as they are, however, if they don’t fit our magazine’s particular aesthetic (fresh, youthful, and sophisticated) it unfortunately isn’t likely to make it into our magazine.
-When choosing which magazine(s) to submit your projects to, do your research and find the publication that speaks to your design aesthetic.
+As pretty as they are, however, if they don’t fit our magazine’s particular aesthetic it unfortunately isn’t likely to make it into our magazine.
+When choosing which magazine(s) to submit your projects to, do your research and find the publication that best matches your design aesthetic.
 With so many great shelter publications out there, you’re bound to find the perfect place to showcase your work.

 Pitch one publication at a time:

 Back to our point about exclusivity.
-No two magazines or websites are going to want to publish the same design project, so don’t get yourself into a pickle by accidentally overcommitting a space.
+No two magazines or websites are going to want to publish the same design project, so be careful not to accidentally overcommit a space.
 Pitching one magazine at a time is considered respectful in the publishing world.
 And it’s totally fine to ask for a timeline on when you’ll get an answer back so you can plan accordingly.

 Pitch a creative story idea and provide scouting shots:

 When contacting an editor, it helps if you’ve already thought of a story idea to pitch to them, rather than simply submitting images of a project.
 A beautiful space is wonderful, but we’re also interested in telling the story behind the home/designer/owner and if you can help paint that picture in our mind, the more likely you’ll stick out among other submissions.
 Think of ways your story can offer something new and stand out from the rest.
 And don’t forget to attach scouting shots of your project!
 The good news is that there’s no need to get professional photography at this point (though it definitely doesn’t hurt) as most magazines will want to reshoot the space anyway- iPhone images will suffice for scouting shots.